awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 **Limits**
 + Each account can have up to twenty concurrent snapshot copy requests to a single destination Region\.
 + User\-defined tags are not copied from the source snapshot to the new snapshot\.
 You can add user\-defined tags during or after the copy operation\.
-For more information, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.
+For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.
 + Snapshots created by the `CopySnapshot` action have an arbitrary volume ID that should not be used for any purpose\.

 ## Incremental snapshot copying<a name="ebs-incremental-copy"></a>